google/syzkaller/docs/linux/setup_ubuntu-host_vmware-vm_x86-64-kernel.md

 * Virtual Disk Type: IDE
 * Disk: select "Use an existing virtual disk"
 * Existing Disk File: enter the path of `disk.vmdk` created above
-* Select "Cusomize Hardware..." and remove the "Printer" device if you have one.
+* Select "Customize Hardware..." and remove the "Printer" device if you have one.
 Add a new "Serial Port" device.
 For the serial port connection choose "Use socket (named pipe)" and enter "serial" for the socket path.
 At the end it should look like this:

 ![Virtual Machine Settings](vmw-settings.png?raw=true)